Welcome from NSTS

 As students advance grade levels, the distance for eligibility increases for students attending their home school to 1,600 metres for grades 1 to 8 and 2,500 metres for students in grades 9 to 12.

-- In early July you will receive a letter from NSTS at the mailing address you provided to the school when registering your child for Kindergarten indicating that your child is eligible for transportation.
+- In August you will receive a letter from NSTS at the mailing address you provided to the school when registering your child for Kindergarten indicating that your child is eligible for transportation.

 - This letter will provide instructions to sign-in to the secure parent portal on the NSTS website.